Phoenix FM

-Phoenix FM is a community radio station serving the areas of Brentwood and Billericay, United Kingdom on 98.0FM, south Essex on DAB, and worldwide online.
-Their FM/DAB broadcasts cover an area of over 700,000 people.
+Phoenix FM is a community radio station serving the areas of Brentwood and Billericay, United Kingdom, broadcasting on 98.0FM, east London, south and west Essex, north Kent and east Hertfordshire on DAB, and worldwide online.
+Their FM/DAB broadcasts cover an area of over 3,200,000 people.

 History

 The station was formed in 1996 and has been broadcasting full-time on FM since 23 March 2007, having completed twelve 28-day restricted service licence broadcasts on FM between 1996 and 2006.